Cameron Students posing for a picture on Campus

 1. Create a Federal Student Aid (FSA) ID.

-The student and at least one parent of a dependent undergraduate student will need an FSA ID in order to sign and submit the FAFSA online.
-Do not share your information with anyone, and make sure to save all passwords, security questions, etc. to use for future years.
+The student and at least one parent of a dependent undergraduate student will need an FSA ID to sign and submit the FAFSA online.
+Do not share your information with anyone, and make sure to save all passwords, security questions, etc., for future use.
 Your FSA ID is created using your name, Social Security number, date of birth, and email address or phone number.

 2. Gather your information.